 Before, businesses only had to tell us if they objected to us looking into a late complaint when the complaint was referred to us.
 However, they now have to state their position on this earlier, in their final response letter.
 If a business agrees to us looking at a late complaint in their final response letter, they can't change their mind later on.

 We can also look now look into a complaint before eight weeks have passed for the business to investigate it but only if the business and their customer agree.

-There were other changes to simplify the rules around the types of complaints we're able to dismiss.
-In those cases where we don't think we're the right organisation to help, we refer customers on to organisations who can.
+There were other changes to simplify the rules around the types of complaints we’re able to dismiss.
+In those cases where we don't think we’re the right organisation to help, we refer customers on to other complaint-handling organisations who can.